liberland/laws/drafting/drafts/misdemeanor-law.md

 2. Any individual, whether they are permanently or temporarily under the jurisdiction of Liberland, is responsible for the delicts they commit.
 If found guilty, they are obligated to make restitution to the victims and will be subject to penalties as outlined in this law to deter future delictual behavior.

 #### Article 2: Definition and Scope of Misdemeanor
-A Misdemeanor is any Delict as defined in this Law.
+A Misdemeanor is any Delict defined as such in this Law.

 #### Article 3: Definition and Scope of Disciplinary Offense
 1. Liberland shall exercise disciplinary jurisdiction over all government agents or volunteers participating in public projects who are physically present within its territory or are engaged in tasks that are vital to the settlement and directly related to it.
 Such individuals are henceforth referred to as persons "on active duty."